apociello/weatherApp/README.md

-# Webpack Template
+# Weather App
-This is a starter template for Webpack projects, including development/production configurations, HTML, CSS, and ready-to-use NPM scripts.
+A web application that allows users to search for any location and view the current weather data in Fahrenheit or Celsius.
+Built with JavaScript, HTML, and CSS, it fetches weather data from the Visual Crossing API and displays it dynamically on the page.